The spectral density of dense random networks and the breakdown of the Wigner semicircle law: The fourth moment of the eigenvalue distribution

-The results of the previous section show that the dense limit of $\rho(\lambda)$ depends on the degree distribution of the configuration model.
-The scope of the Wigner law is apparently limited to models where $p_k$ becomes highly concentrated around the mean degree for $c \rightarrow \infty$.
-In this section we derive a simple equation that reveals the influence of degree fluctuations on the spectral density, giving an exact condition for the breakdown of the Wigner law.
+The results of sections \ref{bbba} and \ref{rigor} show that the dense limit of $\rho(\lambda)$ depends on the degree distribution of the configuration model, and the scope of the Wigner semicircle law is limited to graphs where $p_k$ becomes highly concentrated around the mean degree for $c \rightarrow \infty$.
+In this section we derive a simple equation that reveals the influence of degree fluctuations on the spectral density, giving an exact condition for the breakdown of the Wigner semicircle law.
 We end up this section by proposing a classification of the different universal behaviours of the dense limit of $\rho(\lambda)$ for the configuration model of networks.

 It is natural to characterize the statistics of random variables by computing the ratio between their moments.
-In the case of locally tree-like random networks, the odd moments of $\rho(\lambda)$ are zero and the simplest adimensional parameter of this type is the kurtosis $K_N(c)$
+In the case of locally tree-like random networks, the odd moments of $\rho(\lambda)$ are zero and the simplest dimensionless parameter of this type is the kurtosis $K_N(c)$

 where we used the definition of the empirical spectral measure, Eq.~(\ref{jkla}).
-When $A_{ij}= \sqrt{c} \,\, \forall i,j$, the trace ${\rm Tr} \boldsymbol{S}^n$ ($n=2,3,\dots$) is the total number of closed walks of length $n$ in the graph, where the length of a walk between nodes $i$ and $j$ is the number of edges that a walker traverses when going from one node to the other \cite{VanBook}.
-The relation between the moments of $\rho_N(\lambda)$ and ${\rm Tr} \boldsymbol{S}^n$ is very important in spectral graph theory, as it connects the eigenvalue statistics with the network structural properties \cite{VanBook}.
+When $J_{ij}= \sqrt{c} \,\, \forall i,j$, the trace ${\rm Tr} \boldsymbol{A}^n$ ($n=2,3,\dots$) is the total number of closed walks of length $n$ in the graph, where the length of a walk between nodes $i$ and $j$ is the number of edges that a walker traverses when going from one node to the other \cite{VanBook}.
+The relation between the moments of $\rho_N(\lambda)$ and ${\rm Tr} \boldsymbol{A}^n$ is very important in spectral graph theory, as it connects the eigenvalue statistics with the network structural properties \cite{VanBook}.
 The limit $N \rightarrow \infty$ must be taken before the $c \rightarrow \infty$ limit.

-The trace of the second power of the adjacency matrix $\boldsymbol{S}$ reads
+The trace of the second power of the adjacency matrix $\boldsymbol{A}$ reads

 where $\partial_i$ represents the set of nodes connected to $i$.
 For $N \rightarrow \infty$, we obtain